-Homeowners and tenants who pay property taxes, either directly or through rent, on their principal residence in New Jersey may qualify for either a deduction or a refundable credit on their New Jersey resident income tax return.
-Homeowners and tenants may be eligible for a deduction or credit even if they are not eligible for a homestead benefit.
-See Eligibility Requirements.
+Homeowners and tenants who pay property taxes, either directly or through rent, on a principal residence in New Jersey may qualify for either a deduction or a refundable credit.

 Residents Not Required to File a Return

-Age 65 or older and/or Disabled.
-Eligible residents, whether homeowners or tenants, who are 65 years of age or older or blind or disabled on December 31 of the tax year and who are not required to file a return because their income is below the minimum filing threshold apply for the credit as follows:
+Age 65 or Older and/or Disabled.
+If you (or your spouse/civil union partner if filing jointly) were 65 or older or blind or disabled on December 31 of the tax year and your income was below the filing threshold amount for your filing status, and you satisfy the eligibility requirements, apply for the credit as follows:

 Under Age 65 and NOT Disabled.
-Residents who are not 65 years of age or older or blind or disabled and who are not required to file a return because their income is below the minimum filing threshold are not eligible for a property tax credit.
+If you are not required to file a return because your income was below the filing threshold amount for your filing status, you are not eligible for a property tax credit.

-Additional information on the property tax deduction or credit is contained in the New Jersey Resident Income Tax Return instruction booklet (Form NJ-1040).
+For more information on the property tax deduction or credit, see the New Jersey Resident Income Tax Return instructions 1.06 mb.